Epsilon Tauri b: Discovery

-Epsilon Tauri b was discovered by using the High Dispersion Echelon Spectrograph at Okayama Astrophysical Observatory (OAO) as part of a process to study G-type and K-type giant stars to search for exoplanets.
+Epsilon Tauri b was discovered by using the High Dispersion Echelle Spectrograph at Okayama Astrophysical Observatory (OAO) as part of a process to study G-type and K-type giant stars to search for exoplanets.
 Measurements of radial velocity from Epsilon Tauri were taken between December 2003 and July 2006.
-Wobbles in the star were detected, and after analyzing the data, it was eventually concluded that there was a planetary companion with a mass 7 times that of Jupiter orbiting Epsilon Tauri every 645 days, or nearly 2 years with an eccentricity of 0.15.
+Wobbles in the star were detected, and after analyzing the data, it was eventually concluded that there was a planetary companion with a mass 7 times that of Jupiter orbiting Epsilon Tauri every 595 days, or nearly 2 years with an eccentricity of 0.15.
+These values were later refined to a period of 586 days and an eccentricity of 0.08.